Browse our jobs and apply for your next role.

 Since news of Alami’s four-day workweek went viral, the company has seen unexpected payoffs in other ways: It received over 4,000 job applications in less than two months.
 If anything, this is evidence that companies willing to take bold steps to change the way they work will also be more effective at attracting talent.

-For companies and their leaders to succeed with workplace flexibility, Thompson says it is about empowering employees to decide how and when they want to work.
+For companies and their leaders to succeed with workplace flexibility, Anthony Thompson, Regional Managing Director, Asia Pacific at PageGroup says it empowers employees to decide how and when they want to work.
 “One of the misconceptions about hybrid work is that everyone wants to work from home.
 More than ever, what employees want now is to have a choice.

 “Leaders and managers will need to communicate regularly to find out what works best for individuals and teams,” he emphasises.

-Discover the latest in our 2022 Talent Trends report, The Great X: This survey report covers what hiring professionals need to know to address talent attraction and employee retention for the year ahead.
-It also highlights a change of times in the hiring outlook as job candidates and employees now prioritise their well-being more than ever.
+It covers what hiring professionals need to know to address talent attraction and employee retention for the year ahead.
+It also highlights a change in the hiring outlook as job candidates and employees now prioritise their well-being more than ever.
 Download our report to find out more.